DaniSofiaG/project_unit3/README.md

 Finally, the ```close``` method closes the connection to the database by calling the ```close``` method on the ```database_worker```.

 ## KivyMD File
+This is my complete ```kivyMD``` file where I strudctured my entire program, creating layouts to stucture approcirate text and labels, buttons and a bottom menu that allows the client and any user of the progam to navigate the app.

 ```.py
 #login.kv
 ScreenManager: